zhiyaol/deltakit/docs/guide/circuit_generation.md

 Logical Error Probability (LEP) value, derived from the experiment, is influenced by both the quality of qubits and the capability of the decoder.

-Deltakit allows to generate experiment circuits, compatible with different planar architecture.
+Deltakit allows to generate experiment circuits, compatible with different QPU architectures, both planar and with long range connections.

 ### 1.1.
 Repetition code: minimal viable experiment

 The code below generates the circuit for a 5-qubit repetition code, representing a single logical qubit.
 5-qubit code is defined as distance-3 code: this is the number of error-corrected data qubits in this code.
-We will generate 3 rounds of error correction, which means that detectors (auxiliary or ancillary qubits) will be reset, entangled with data qubits, and then measured 3 times.
+We will generate 3 rounds of error correction, which means that detectors (auxiliary or ancillary qubits) will be reset, entangled with data qubits, and measured.
+This will repeat 3 times.
 In the end of the experiment, all data qubits will be measured as well.
 One of them will be used as a representative of the logical qubit state.
 In this experiment we assume, that data qubits are initialised as $\vert 000\rangle$ and should remain in the same state.
-If one of them (chosen as an observable) due to noise in the system flips its value to $|1\rangle$, then a good decoder should be able to predict this event.
+If one of them (chosen as an observable) due to noise in the system flips its value to $\vert 1\rangle$, then a good decoder should be able to predict this event.

 ```{code-cell} ipython3